-In March, the World Health Organization solidified the suspicions of many parents: prioritizing a digital life over a real one can lead to a clinical disorder.
+The World Health Organization officially solidified the suspicions of many parents: prioritizing a digital life over a real one can lead to a clinical disorder.

 Gaming disorder is characterized by impaired control over gaming to the point that it takes precedence over other interests and daily activities, and continuation or escalation of gaming despite the negative consequences, according to health officials.